bonni208/Business_Ethics/Business_Ethics.md

 You are being introduced to some skills that will be new for most of you.
 It may start to seem like a lot, so it is time to keep capturing the learning in such a way as to be more memorable for you in the coming weeks and months.
 I've kept notes on SIFT and even continue sharing videos about my learning in a public way on the [Teaching in Higher Ed YouTube channel](https://www.youtube.com/@TeachinginHigherEd/).

-#### Your notebook
+#### Your notebook (aka Lesson 04 notes)

-> Throughout this course you'll be asked both to do basic fact-checking activities and to think more deeply about the material presented.
-Here we introduce three things to help you with that.
+> Throughout this (Mike Caulfield's) SIFT course you'll be asked both to do basic fact-checking activities and to think more deeply about the material presented.
 >
-> We ask that you keep a notebook of your fact-checking exercises in a text editor or a word processor like Notepad, Google Docs, or Microsoft Word.
-If you are taking this as part of a class, you will periodically be asked to submit the contents of your fact-checking notebook for feedback from [your professor and others in the class].
->
-> The format of the notebook is simple.
-For each fact-checking assignment you will be given a heading.
-Write the heading in your document in all capital letters.
-Then hit enter and answer the questions you are asked to answer.
-Avoid any fancy formatting as you may have to post this in a format where the formatting will not carry over.

-At the very end of the course, you'll be asked to pick your favorite example from the notebook and to create a video, which will be shared with others in the class.
-Keeping links in your notebook will help save you time, later on, when you go to share your learning in a more public way.
+Keeping links in your notes will help save you time, later on, when you are asked to go back and share your learning in a more public way (with others in the class).

-**Reflection prompts and vocabulary**

-Reflection prompts are used to suggest questions for deeper exploration.
-Each time you see questions for reflection in the course, copy and paste them over to your notebook and include your reflections through a video or written response.

-**04.01: Reflection Questions**

-Copy the following question over to your notes and reflect in writing or video with your answers.

-- Do you think media literacy could help some people avoid processes of radicalization?
-Or are the social drivers too strong?

-- Are all conspiracy theories bad?
-Are all wrong?
-What do you think makes a conspiracy theory harmful?
-Do you hold beliefs that others would dismiss as conspiracy theory?
-- Do you know anyone that has gone down the conspiracy rabbit hole on an issue?
-What have you learned from that experience about what drives conspiracy thinking?

 [^1]: Mike Caulfield has asked that people using the [Check, Please!
 Starter Course](https://checkpleasecc.notion.site/checkpleasecc/Check-Please-Starter-Course-ae34d043575e42828dc2964437ea4eed) include the following note, so people know how to get back to the original: *The text and media of this site, where possible, is released into the CC BY, and free for reuse and revision.
 We ask people copying this course to leave this note intact, so that students and teachers can find their way back to the original (periodically updated) version if necessary.
 We also ask librarians and reporters to consider linking to the canonical version.*

+As we explore how to be taken seriously in our work and lives and how to keep from running into situations where we inadvertently pass on and believe things that are not true, we will be mixing between both serious and totally unserious examples.
+This first one is hard, yet I want to share Mike Caulfield's example here with you, since it underpins for me why we want to take this stuff seriously, well beyond just being credible as business professionals.

+Back to Mike Caulfield's SIFT course:

 **The Miseducation of Dylan Roof**